Fed officials defend latest easing measure

 The Fed cut benchmark short term rates to near zero almost three years ago and has bought $2.3 trillion in longer term assets to further stimulate economic activity.

-Despite the three dissenting votes at last week's meeting, a core group believes the central bank should do what it can to prevent persistently high unemployment from slowing growth to the point the economy slides back into recession.
+Despite the three dissents last week, a core group believes the central bank should do what it can to prevent persistently high unemployment from slowing growth to the point the economy slides back into recession.

 Fed officials are discussing measures including giving specific targets for unemployment and inflation that would reassure markets that the Fed won't quickly change the course of its ultra-loose policy.